Practical Outcomes

 Execution Receipts as Evidence

-With an execution receipt, the semantics change.
+With an execution receipt, the semantics of AI citation change.
 A citation can include:

 - The output being cited